 Poor circulation can also contribute to slow wound healing and problems in the extremities, such as the feet.

 Long-term high blood sugar levels can damage nerves throughout the body, particularly those that affect sensation in the hands or feet.
-If a person has numbness or tingling, they may have nerve damage, or diabetic neuropathy.
+If a person has numbness or tingling, they may have nerve damage or diabetic neuropathy.

 Some people with diabetes experience nerve pain, which can feel like electrical sensations or burning.
-Nerve pain can happen anywhere, but it is especially common in the feet and hands.
+Nerve pain can happen anywhere, but it is

-What is diabetic neuropathy and how does it affect a person?
+What is diabetic neuropathy, and how does it affect a person?
 Click here to learn more.

 The sooner a person starts to manage high blood sugar, the better chance they have of slowing its progress and reducing the risk of complications.